dora-metrics/pelorus/docs/UpstreamSupport.md

 The Pelorus engineering team will provide `best-effort` level support for Pelorus on the currently latest and the latest previous released versions of Openshift.
 More specifically if the latest released version of Openshift is `4.11`, the engineering team will accept [issues](https://github.com/dora-metrics/pelorus/issues) written for OpenShift `4.11` and `4.10`.

-* To file a bug please create a [Github issue](https://github.com/dora-metrics/pelorus/issues) with the label "kind/bug"
+* To file a bug, please create a [Bug issue](https://github.com/dora-metrics/pelorus/issues)

-* To file a feature request create a [Github issue](https://github.com/dora-metrics/pelorus/issues) with the label "kind/feature"
+* To file a feature request, please create a [Request a new feature issue](https://github.com/dora-metrics/pelorus/issues)

 * You may also consider opening a [discussion](https://github.com/dora-metrics/pelorus/discussions) thread to discuss any feature, bug, or enhancement prior to opening a Github issue.